top of page

 She recieved her Bachelor of Science in

-Cultural Anthropology and Bachelor of
+Cultural Anthropology, Bachelor of

 Arts in Dance Performance from

-Muhlenberg College and recently
+Muhlenberg College and Master of Fine

 Arts in Devised Performance from